Toma400/Nimfire/readme.md

 w.finish()
 ```
-Again, if you want to see more detailed documentation, `examples/keyboard_input` is
+Again, if you want to see more detailed documentation, `examples/keyboard_input` and
-great place to start!
+`examples/mouse_input` are great place to start!

 ---
-For code examples, visit `examples` folder.
+For more code examples, visit `examples` folder.
 You can also look at `examples/games`
 for tutorial games.

 ### Note